Eshco93/dxlAPRS-SHUE/README.md

 ### 2. Installing Python
 dxlAPRS-SHUE is based on Python.
 For this reason it is necessary to have a reasonably current version of Python 3 installed.
 If you are using a Raspberry Pi with Raspberry Pi OS, you might already have Python 3 installed.
 If you're using a different system, you may have to install Python 3 yourself.
 ### 3. Python dependencies
 Some of the packages that are used by dxlAPRS-SHUE are not part of the Python Standard Library.
-The crc package is needed for performing a CRC on the incoming APRS packages.
+The crc package is needed for performing a CRC on incoming APRS packages.
 The requests package is needed for uploading the telemetry and station information data to the SondeHub database.
 The python-dateutil package is needed for handling data of the datetime module.

 The crc package can be installed from PyPI using pip with the following command.
 ```